enzet/program-model/README.md

 # Program execution formal model #

-:warning: This is a very rough draft.
+This is a very rough draft.
 Use it on your own risk.

 The main goal of the document is to propose a formal model of
   * concrete execution,